Customs Bonds in Canada: The Complete Guide

 Goods Held at the Border

-Shipments arriving at Canadian ports of entry will be held until payment is received.
-Depending on the port and the volume, this can mean your goods sit in a sufferance warehouse or on a truck at the border crossing while you scramble to arrange payment.
+Shipments arriving at Canadian ports of entry may not move through normal RPP release workflows.
+Depending on the port and the volume, this can mean your goods remain in a sufferance warehouse or on a truck at the border crossing while payment and release formalities are completed.

 Demurrage and Storage Charges